 Only complete either the Creighton Application or the Common Application.
 Please do not submit both.

-The application for students looking to enroll in fall 2020 is still open.
-The application for students looking to enroll in fall 2021 will open on August 1, 2020.
+The application for students looking to enroll in fall 2021 opened on August 1, 2020.

 All students who apply to Creighton are automatically considered for general merit-based scholarships, including University Awards, Founders Awards and Magis Awards.
 Scholarships are awarded on a rolling basis.